Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Neighborhood-based opinion models and network adaptation

 When we remove an edge, we select one of its incident nodes, with equal probability of each, to rewire to a new node.
 Suppose that we select node $i$.
-Node $i$ considers each node $k$ in the set $K$ of nodes that are not currently in its neighborhood, including the node that it just unfriended.
-We employ one of the following rewiring strategies: \begin{itemize} \begin{widetext} \item{\textit{Random rewiring}: Node $i$ explores a friendship with a random new individual (irrespective of the opinion of that individual).
-In this random rewiring strategy, node $i$ chooses node $k \in K$ uniformly at random.
-Henceforth, whenever we use the term ``random rewiring", we mean this uniform-at-random rewiring strategy.} \item{\textit{Homophilic rewiring}: Node $i$ chooses a new node $k \in K$ with probability
+Node $i$ considers each node $k$ in the set $K$ of nodes that are not currently in its neighborhood, including the node from which it just detached.
+We employ one of the following rewiring strategies: \begin{itemize} \begin{widetext} \item{\textit{Random rewiring}: Node $i$ attaches to a random node (irrespective of the opinion of that node).
+In this random rewiring strategy, node $i$ chooses a node $k \in K$ uniformly at random.
+Henceforth, whenever we use the term ``random rewiring", we mean this uniform-at-random rewiring strategy.} \item{\textit{Homophilic rewiring}: Node $i$ attaches to a node $k \in K$ with probability

 We set $P(i \rightarrow i) = 0$ to prevent self-edges.
-For progressively larger distance $\tilde{d} := \sigma d_{\text{BC}}(i,k) + (1 - \sigma) d_{\text{NBC}}(i,k))$ between nodes $i$ and $k$, there is a progressively smaller probability that node $i$ rewires to connect to $k$.
-The neighborhood-tuning parameter $\sigma$ allows us to interpolate between two different types of homophily. \begin{itemize} \item{Dyadic homophilic rewiring: Node $i$ is more likely to become friends with nodes whose opinions are closer to its opinion (as in the rewiring strategy in \cite{kan2023}).} \item{Transitive homophilic rewiring: Node $i$ is more likely to become friends with nodes with a mean neighbor opinion that is closer to its opinion.} \end{itemize} We consider purely dyadic homophilic rewiring by setting $\sigma = 0$; this captures the idea that individuals are more likely to befriend somebody who they perceive as similar to themselves.
-We consider purely transitive homophilic rewiring by setting $\sigma = 1$; this captures the idea that individuals are more likely to befriend somebody with friends that they perceive as similar to themselves.} \end{widetext} \end{itemize}
+For a progressively larger distance $\tilde{d} := \sigma d_{\text{BC}}(i,k) + (1 - \sigma) d_{\text{NBC}}(i,k))$ between nodes $i$ and $k$, there is a progressively smaller probability that node $i$ rewires to attach to $k$.
+The neighborhood-tuning parameter $\sigma$ allows us to interpolate between two different types of homophily. \begin{itemize} \item{Dyadic homophilic rewiring: Node $i$ is more likely to attach to nodes whose opinions are closer to its opinion (as in the rewiring strategy in \cite{kan2023}).} \item{Transitive homophilic rewiring: Node $i$ is more likely to attach to nodes with a mean neighbor opinion that is closer to its opinion.} \end{itemize} We consider purely dyadic homophilic rewiring by setting $\sigma = 0$; this captures the idea that people are more likely to befriend somebody that they perceive as similar to themselves.
+We consider purely transitive homophilic rewiring by setting $\sigma = 1$; this captures the idea that people are more likely to befriend somebody with friends that they perceive as similar to themselves.} \end{widetext} \end{itemize}